mj3b/cdfi-framework/README.md

 ## The SAICRED Project

-The CDFI Framework was built as the evaluation governance layer of **SAICRED** (Standard for Assessing AI for Catholic Reliability and Doctrinal Fidelity), a three-person research project within the Catholic Digital Commons Foundation.
+The CDFI Framework was built as the evaluation governance layer of **SAICRED** (Standard for Assessing AI for Catholic Reliability and Doctrinal Fidelity), a three-person research project.

 | Role | Person | Contribution |
 |------|--------|-------------|